CommandShiftHQ/shiftie-fi/README.md

 3. Follow the instructions in the lecture to create a Firebase project and add authentication to your Firebase project through the [Firebase console](https://console.firebase.google.com/).

+4. Under Service accounts in the Firebase console, add a new private key.
+Move the downloaded file to the root of the Music Library API project and rename it to cert.json.

-4. In this repo, copy .env.example to .env, and populate the values from your project's Firebase settings in the Firebase console.
+5. In this repo, copy .env.example to .env, and populate the values from your project's Firebase settings in the Firebase console.

-5. In this repo, run `npm i` and `npm start`.
+6. In this repo, run `npm i` and `npm start`.
 Open your browser to http://localhost:5173/ - you should be good to go!